Skip to content

 Create Target Group

-Add a Target Group component to your Listener frame.
+Add a AWS::ElasticLoadBalancingV2::TargetGroup Component to your Listener frame.

-Set the component name to app-tg.
+Set the Component name to app-tg.

-Set HealthCheckEnabled to be enabled.
+Set HealthCheckEnabled to TRUE.

 Set HealthCheckIntervalSeconds to 30 seconds.

-Set HealthCheckPath to be /health.
+Set HealthCheckPath to /.

-Set HealthCheckPort to be 8080.
+Set HealthCheckPort to 8080.

-Set HealthCheckProtocol to be HTTP.
+Set HealthCheckProtocol to HTTP.

-Set HealthCheckTimeoutSeconds to be 5.
+Set HealthCheckTimeoutSeconds to 5.

-Set HealthyThresholdCount to be 5.
+Set HealthyThresholdCount to 5.

-Set HttpCode to be 200.
+Set Name to be app-tg.

-Set Port to be 8080.
+Set Port to 8080.

-Set Protocol to be HTTP.
+Set Protocol to HTTP.

 Set UnhealthyThresholdCount to be 2.

-Create an Application Frame
+Create a Generic Frame

-Create Application Frame
+Create Generic Frame

-Add a Generic Frame component to your VPC frame.
+Add a Generic Frame Component to your VPC frame.

-Set the component name to be Application.
+Set the Component name to be Application.

-Resize the frame to hold many components.
+Resize the frame to hold many Components.

 Create an IAM Role